List of Gemstones

 Alexandrite Gemstones

-alexandrite gemstones
+alexandrite gemstone

 Alexandrite gemstones are known for their colour changing properties.
 Their colour can change from emerald blue to purple, red and bluish green depending on the time of the day.
 They got their name from the Russian Czar Alexander II, whose birthday it happened to be when the gem was first found in Ural Mountains.
 The gem is found in some pegmatites, schists, marbles and gneisses.